bvandgrift/crisco-compojure/README.md

 Two reasons: First, learning Datomic became a requirement of my job function.
 Turns out it's good at a few things, one of which being the kind of data this app will be generating.
-Second, JDBC has traditionally been a shit show, and I haven't felt like waiting for it to sort itself out.

 *"Why are you using ABC library instead of XYZ library?"*